Introduction to Geographic Research

 NMU's Writing Center.
 It's yours.
 Use it.

-Annotated bibliography: Writing an Annotated Bibliography (University of Guelph), and some examples: Climate Ready Great Lakes: An Annotated Bibliography, Core List for an Environmental Reference Collection (from the EPA), and Texas Reference Sources.
+Annotated bibliography: Writing an Annotated Bibliography (University of Guelph), and some examples: Climate Ready Great Lakes: An Annotated Bibliography, and Core List for an Environmental Reference Collection (from the EPA).

 Communicating in geography and the environmental sciences, 3rd.ed.
 G70 H35 2006.